-Mark Band 0 Mark Band 1 Mark Band 2 Mark Band 3 Mark Band 4 Task 1b: How different types of travel and tourism organisations may work together Learning outcome A: Demonstrate an understanding of the UK travel and tourism industry 0 marks 1 - 3 marks 4 - 6 marks 7 - 9 marks 10 - 12 marks No rewardable material Limited application of knowledge and understanding of how and why travel and tourism organisations may work together.
+Mark Band 0 Mark Band 1 Mark Band 2 Mark Band 3 Mark Band 4 nd tourism organisations may v nderstanding of the UK travel a 0 marks 1 - 3 marks 4 - 6 marks 7 - 9 marks 10 - 12 marks No rewardable material Limited application of knowledge and understanding of how and why travel and tourism organisations may work together.
 Evidenced through: • few of the travel and tourism organisations selected are appropriate to the context • a superficial account of how the travel and tourism organisations could work with the selected organisation • simplistic reasons as to why working together can benefit the selected travel and tourism organisation.
 Adequate application of knowledge and understanding of how and why travel and tourism organisations may work together.
 Evidenced through: • some of the travel and tourism organisations selected are appropriate to the context • a partially detailed account of how the travel and tourism organisations could work with the selected organisation • partially developed reasons as to why working together can benefit the selected travel and tourism organisation.
 Good application of knowledge and understanding of how and why travel and tourism organisations may work together.
 Evidenced through: • most of the travel and tourism organisations selected are appropriate to the context • a mostly detailed account of how the travel and tourism organisations could work with the selected organisation • mostly developed reasons as to why working together can benefit the selected travel and tourism organisation.
 Comprehensive application of knowledge and understanding of how and why travel and tourism organisations may work together.
 Evidenced through: • all of the travel and tourism organisations selected are fully appropriate to the context • a fully detailed account of how the travel and tourism organisations could work with the selected organisation • well-developed reasons as to why working together can benefit the selected travel and tourism organisation.